sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 ==============================
 Quickstart for Cloud Databases
 ==============================
-This guide will introduce Rackspace Cloud Databases and familiarize you with some common functionality.
+This guide introduces you to Rackspace Cloud Databases.
 Cloud Databases is a MySQL relational database service that allows you to easily provision instances without having all the maintenance overhead.
-You can also backup your databases on a regular basis, as well as setting up monitoring functionality to track usage.
+You can also back up your databases on a regular basis and set up monitoring functionality to track usage.

 Concepts
 ========